Ecology and Conservation Biology of river-breeding frogs

 Algal ecology and taxonomy

 Dr. Paula Furey is an Associate Professor at the University of St. Catherine in Minneapolis, MN.
 Paula studies how abundances, health, and taxa of algae change over time and space.
 Of particular interest to her nitrogen-fixing algal species (cyanobacteria and diatoms in the family Rhopalodiaceae, which contain cyanobacterial endosymbionts), and how these shift in abundance and species composition seasonally, between different years, and down the drainage network from headwaters in to the main stem of the Eel River.
-Paula’s research highlights how hydrology, light, temperature, and foodweb interactions can alter species assemblage structure from edible, nutritious diatoms to less nutritious or hard to graze diatoms, or even toxin producing cyanobacteria.
+Paula’s research highlights how hydrology, light, temperature, and foodweb interactions can alter species assemblage structure from edible, nutritious diatoms to less nutritious or hard to graze diatoms, or even toxin P1030627producing cyanobacteria.
 Her work on algae-midge interactions demonstrated that shifts in algal species composition caused by midge–algae interactions at small scales (um–m) could affect ecologically significant processes, such as nitrogen fixation and foodweb interactions at larger reach and watershed scales.
 She is developing a regionally relevant algal identification guide for use by researchers and local water-monitoring groups.
 Images taken at three scales (environmental context, macroscopic (what we’d see with the naked eye) and microscopic) will provide information key to identification.

 Algal Food Web Investigation Team (AFWIT)